Congregational Consulting Group logo

 While we still have a long way to go in our work of racial reckoning, surviving the pandemic, and weathering our economic and political crises, we have already survived much.
 Along the way we can grow and change, both individually and collectively, and learn new ways of coping.

-Susan Nienaber brings a background as a psychotherapist and mediator and combines compassion with independence when working with congregations.
-She embraces an unwavering dedication to the health, vitality and mission of congregations and of the leaders and institutions that support them.
-She serves as District Superintendent in the Minnesota Conference of the United Methodist Church and consults with congregations on issues of conflict, crisis, personnel matters, professional misconduct, leadership, and interpersonal dynamics.
+Susan Nienaber currently works as a psychotherapist, mediator and congregational consultant and brings over 30 years of experience to these roles.
+She combines compassion with independence when working with congregations and embraces an unwavering dedication to the health, vitality and mission of congregations and of the leaders and institutions that support them.
+She has a background as a chaplain, parish pastor, denominational executive and senior consultant with The Alban Institute.
+She consults with congregations on issues of conflict, crisis, personnel matters, staff team dynamics, professional misconduct, leadership, and interpersonal and organizational dynamics.

 Share this article